krolow/Attach/README.markdown

-Attach creates automatic for you the relationship with the model Attachment, for each type that you define:
+Attach automatically creates the relationship with the model Attachment, for each type that you define:

 ```php
 		var_dump($this->Media->AttachmentImage);